 FDOH-Polk offers the following services: HIV/STD testing is offered at all of our clinics using a sliding fee scale.
 HIV/AIDS comprehensive clinical care is offered at our Bartow Specialty Care Clinic.
 We provide services to all Ryan White eligible patients in Polk, Highlands, and Hardee counties.

-And we provide training and education through our HIV Outreach and Education Team, for more information call: Keith Boyd 864 519-8233 ext.
+We provide training and education through our HIV Outreach and Education Team.
+For more information call: Keith Boyd 863-519-8233 ext.
 2248.

 The facts about PREP/PEP: